Research

 Research Tenders

-The NCSE commission research projects utilising public procurement guidelines.
-As new tenders arise, they will be advertised on this website and the government’s http://etenders.gov.ie/ website.
+We commission our research projects in line with the public procurement guidelines.
+As new tenders arise, they will be advertised on this website and the government’s eTenders website.